-The majority of students in the target population are socio-economically disadvantaged.
+The majority of students attending Ánimo South Los Angeles are socio-economically disadvantaged, per the California Department of Education.
 The school's academic program is inherently formulated to address the needs of these students.
 Specific intervention and enrichment programs include:

-- Summer Bridge: Summer Bridge is a recommended multi-week summer program that acclimates students to the Oscar De La Hoya Ánimo culture of high school, high expectations and the development of a trusting community.
+Summer Bridge: Summer Bridge is a recommended multi-week summer program that acclimates students to the Ánimo South Los Angeles culture of high school, high expectations and the development of a trusting community.
 During the Summer Bridge program, students will also be identified for special needs, English Learner levels, non-proficiency in standards and social-emotional supports, and staff will make the necessary adjustments to the master schedule to better accommodate them.
 Students receive standards-based instruction in Math and English Language Arts and are acclimated to the culture and expectations of a Green Dot school.
 The Summer Bridge program is an opportunity to learn about student's individual learning needs through a variety of assessments that will provide data for future placement in courses and adjustments in the master schedule.
 All students will be assessed to identify non-proficiency in standards and socio-emotional supports.
-In addition, students who have been identified as English learners or special needs may have additional assessments to assess their learning levels. - Literacy Intervention/Enrichment (Read 180): Literacy Intervention/Enrichment is a standards-aligned program for reading is provided to students that test low in reading.
-Typically, this course is given to students through an elective class or during Advisory. - Math Foundations: Students who are struggling in Math (not proficient and/or recommended by their Math teachers) will receive an additional period of Math support, where their teacher and tutors will work on skill building through their current curriculum, as well as remediation strategies to strengthen skills in group tutorial and one-on-one formats. - Habits of Work and Mind in Advisory: All students will be taught specific strategies on how to better succeed in their classes through organizing, note-taking, reading strategies, time management, group work, asking for help, etc. Students will also assess the strengths and weaknesses in various aspects of their academic and social/personal development, analyzing and synthesizing specific strategies to meet those goals. - Advanced Placement Courses: Students will have the opportunity to take Advanced Placement courses as early as the 10th grade with courses being offered in History, English, Spanish and Science.
+In addition, students who have been identified as English learners or special needs may have additional assessments to assess their learning levels.

+- Literacy Intervention/Enrichment (Read 180): Literacy Intervention/Enrichment is a standards-aligned program for reading is provided to students that test low in reading.
+Typically, this course is given to students through an elective class or during Advisory. - Math Foundations: Students who are struggling in Math (not proficient and/or recommended by their Math teachers) will receive an additional period of Math support, where their teacher and tutors will work on skill building through their current curriculum, as well as remediation strategies to strengthen skills in group tutorial and one-on-one formats. - College, Leadership and Life Framework: The College, Leadership, and Life Framework is a flexible framework that was designed to provide a set of strengths that schools utilize to guide the development of students so that they may be successful in College, Leadership and Life.
+Although the framework is housed in the Advisory structure, it is an interdisciplinary tool that is leveraged in all of our other content areas throughout the school day. - Advanced Placement Courses: Students will have the opportunity to take Advanced Placement courses as early as the 10th grade with courses being offered in History, English, Spanish and Science.
 (Courses offered each year are determined by student data and interest).
-These courses offer students at or above grade level to challenge themselves with the rigor of a college level course. - Electives Courses: Student at or above grade level may have the opportunity for additional electives throughout the years at Oscar De La Hoya Ánimo.
+These courses offer students at or above grade level to challenge themselves with the rigor of a college level course. - Electives Courses: Student at or above grade level may have the opportunity for additional electives throughout the years at Ánimo South Los Angeles.
 These courses may include additional exposure to the Arts, Drama, and Journalism. - Character Development in Advisory: Advisors will consistently support students in developing characteristics of leadership, compassion, selflessness, stewardship, perseverance and hope for themselves and others.
 Through group bonding activities, students will trust their fellow advisees as support network for their personal and social/emotional development.